1. Washington had only a grade-school education.

 The trouble is, even his most straightforward actions can, at times, appear contradictory.
 The first president encouraged his fellow Americans to show up for worship, for instance, but sometimes struggled to attend church himself for weeks at a time.
 For many years, he served as a dedicated vestryman and church warden, but left services instead of taking communion.
-And while he peppered his writings with references to Providence, there’s comparatively little mention of God or of Jesus Christ.
+And while he peppered his writings with references to Providence, there’s comparatively little mention of God or Jesus Christ.

 10. He had a complicated relationship with slavery.

 Over the years, Washington’s thinking on slavery evolved.
 During the Revolutionary War, he became more uncomfortable with the thought of purchasing and owning other human beings.
 While he supported abolition in theory, he never tried it in practice.
-His plantation, his wealth and his position in society depended on enslaved laborers.
-When one of Martha’s enslaved workers fled to freedom in 1796, Washington spent the last three years of his life trying to force her to return.
+His plantation, his wealth and his position in society depended on enslaved people to work as laborers.
+When one of Martha’s enslaved people fled to freedom in 1796, Washington spent the last three years of his life trying to force her to return.
 But when it came time to make his will, it contained an order to free his slaves—with the stipulation that they remain with Martha for the rest of her life.

 11. Washington was a tough man to kill.